Putting it together

 restyle!(p, marker_color=colors, marker_symbol=symbols)

-endWhile completely nonsensical, hopefully these examples show you that it is possible to build rich, interactive, web-based data visualization applications with business logic implemented entirely in Julia!.
+endWhile mostly nonsensical, hopefully these examples show you that it is possible to build rich, interactive, web-based data visualization applications with business logic implemented entirely in Julia!.

 Display configuration